tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 provisioned and/or reserved to support the SLAs offered by the network end-to-end.

-### Slice Policy Edge Nodes
+### Network Resource Partition Edge Nodes

-Slice policy edge nodes sit at the boundary of a network slice provider network and receive traffic that requires steering over network resources specific to a slice aggregate.
-These edge nodes are responsible for identifying slice aggregate specific traffic flows by possibly inspecting multiple fields from inbound packets (e.g., implementations may inspect IP traffic's network 5-tuple in the IP and transport protocol headers) to decide on which slice policy it can be steered.
+NRP edge nodes sit at the boundary of a network slice provider network and receive traffic that requires steering over network resources specific to a NRP that supports a Slice-Flow Aggregate.
+These edge nodes are responsible for identifying Slice-Flow Aggregate specific traffic flows by possibly inspecting multiple fields from inbound packets (e.g., implementations may inspect IP traffic's network 5-tuple in the IP and transport protocol headers) to decide on which NRP it can be steered.

 Network slice ingress nodes may condition the inbound traffic at network boundaries in